Betamethasone/calcipotriene (On the skin)

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

-- Make sure your doctor knows if you use other steroid medicines (such as dexamethasone, hydrocortisone, methylprednisolone, prednisolone, prednisone, Medrol®) or if you receive light therapy for your psoriasis.
+- Some medicines can affect how betamethasone/calcipotriene works.
+Tell your doctor if you are taking other steroid medicines (such as dexamethasone, hydrocortisone, methylprednisolone, prednisolone, prednisone) or if you receive light therapy for your psoriasis.

 - Do not put cosmetics or skin care products on the treated skin.